 Women have now found the perfect excuse to go out with the “girls” twice a week.
-According to a new study, Women Should Go Out With Girlfriends Twice A Week To Improve Their Health.
+According to science, Women Should Go Out With Girlfriends Twice A Week To Be Healthier.

-Do you enjoy going out with your best friends?
-You should do it more often!
-This will definitely make you happier and healthier!
-Wine, anyone?
+If you enjoy going out with your girlfriends, you should do it more often!
+Actually women should go out with girlfriends twice a week and this will definitely make you happier and healthier!

-Health benefits also included faster recovery time from illness, a stronger immune system, a decrease in anxiety levels, and increased generosity levels which makes women feel better overall.
+Health benefits also included faster recovery time from illness, a stronger immune system, a decrease in anxiety levels, and increased generosity levels which makes us feel better overall.

 Laughter is the best medicine

 Being happy doesn’t just make you feel better, it’s also incredibly beneficial for your health.
 Laughter is strong medicine.
 It draws people together in ways that trigger healthy physical and emotional changes in the body.
 Laughter strengthens your immune system, boosts mood, diminishes pain, and protects you from the damaging effects of stress (SOURCE).

 Women interact best by making funny comments, joking, and talking about things that make them laugh, but the size of the group is also a big factor.
 Laughter in small groups is feasible.
 But when the group is bigger than 5 people, funny situations that generate the necessary endorphins for happiness and wellbeing are less probable.
 For this reason, it is recommended that women should go out in a group of maximum four friends.
 The “Sex and the City’s” quartet of friends, is the perfect example.